 - Title page (see 'Submitting a manuscript' above) Note: during revision upload authors have the option to check to "use the initial Title page".

 - Author notes (see 'Submitting a manuscript' above).
 During revision upload authors have the option to check to "use the initial Author notes".

 Important: Authors must check that all documents uploaded properly.
 Authors must 'approve the documents' before a PDF can built and sent to the editors.
 Approval of the re-submission can only be done by the author; failure to approve the revised manuscript and supporting documents delays the review process.

 Acceptance rate: Approximately 33% of the manuscripts submitted each year are accepted for publication.
 All manuscripts, whether ultimately accepted or not, receive the full attention of the manuscript reviewers and editors, who provide formative feedback to all who submit manuscripts for consideration.

-Journal Author agreement: Authors of a manuscripts accepted for publication must sign an author agreement prior to the manuscript moving into the copy edit phase.
+Journal Author agreement: At upload authors are asked to assign copyright to NACADA (see 'Agree to transfer copyright' above).
+In cases where this step was inadvertently skipped authors must sign an author agreement prior to the manuscript moving into the copy edit phase.

 Copyediting.
 Authorship does not end upon manuscript acceptance; rather writers enter the teamwork phase with respective editors as the creation of a NACADA publication evolves.
 A writer can expect to revise the manuscript after reviewers and Journal editors refine the focus of the work.
 The author then will address specific queries and incorporate directives through the developmental and copy editing stages.
 In these latter stages, which typically require extensive reworking of specific sentences and passages, the manuscript receives final preparation as a vetted, clearly articulated, and stylistically consistent NACADA Journal article.